jvaelen/vim-personal/README.md

 # About

-This repository contains my personal .vim folder (as a way to synchronize between machines or to share with other people).
+This repository contains my personal .vim folder (as a way to synchronize plug-ins between machines or to share with other people).
+NOTE: not all plugins are proper submodules and can thus be synchronized.
+E.g. YouCompleteMe, because it requires a proper installation.

 # Installation